mr-cto/rapiddatachat/README.md

 A data chat application that allows users to upload and interact with their data.

-## Features

-### Simplified Data Upload Flow with Global Schema Management

-RapidDataChat now includes a streamlined data upload flow with global schema management:

-- **Project-Based Organization**: Create projects to group related data files
-- **Global Schema**: Define a unified schema across multiple uploads
-- **Simplified Upload Process**: Upload CSV or XLSX files without manual activation
-- **Schema Evolution**: Add new columns to your schema as your data grows
-- **Column Mapping**: Map columns from different files to your global schema
-- **Normalized Data Storage**: All data is stored in a normalized structure for efficient querying

-For more details, see the [Data Flow Overview](docs/data-flow-overview.md).

 ## Local Development Setup

 ### Prerequisites